-All life on Earth is connected.
-Whether you’re a marine worm or a marmoset, the exact same genetic code proliferates your DNA.
-That’s the basis of Evolution 101.
-The rest of this article explains how we’re all connected by examining the major steps in animal evolution.
+Whether you’re a marine worm or a marmoset, the same genetic code proliferates your DNA.
+That’s the basis of Evolution 101: an article that reveals the major steps in animal evolution.

 Biologists believe life began almost as soon as the environment on Earth could support it.
-This is backed by our molecular biology (our DNA) which exposes a common ancestry that dates back 3.8 billion years.
+This is backed by our molecular biology (our DNA) which exposes a common ancestry that dates back at least 3.8 billion years.

 What is Evolution?